9 Module 8: Literature In East Asia

 Various literary trends developed during the Japanese occupation and the period of division after 1945.
 One of these trends was the “education movement,” which saw the increased publication of stories meant to educate the masses.
 Such stories included biographies of heroes and satirical novels.
 Another movement was the “discovery of the self,” which emerged during the Japanese occupation of the 1910s to 1940s, and it was spearheaded by author and independence activist Yi Kwangsu (1892–1950).
 He famously argued in an essay on the value of literature that literature is “art that expresses elements of human feeling using words.”
 His novel Heartless (Mujeong; 1917) about the changing lives of two young Koreans in the modern age is an early example of this merging of individual consciousness with national spirit.

 Yi Gwangsu.
-(Photo by unknown author, under Public Domain)
+(Photo by unknown author, believed to be under public domain in the U.S.)

 Since the democracy movement of the 1980s, a lively literary and drama scene has emerged in South Korea, while North Korean artists still work within strict confines of the government.
 Short stories and poetry are popular in South Korea, and South Korean film has recently taken increasing space on the world stage.
 Contemporary writers include Park Wan-suh, Ko Un, Hwang Sok-young, O Jeonghui, Choe Yun, Kim Young-ha, and many others.